syuoni/-Coord2Dist/README.md

 # tools

-excel_tools: excel date transformation; transfrom html to xlsx file
+excel_tools: excel date transformation; transfrom html-format files to excel files

-naive_html: crawl html
+naive_html: simple website crawling tools

+keyword_proc: extract info from text based on a series of keywords and rules defined by users